hydroper/rust-langmeantree/README.md

 Definition order is sensitive.
 Define subtypes after their inherited data types while using the `struct` keyword.

-If you define `struct`s in any order, you may get a compile-time error.
+If you define `struct`s in any order, you may get a *not found* error that terminates the macro.

 ## Example